danigunawan/spiderfy/README.md

 `⭐️To retrieve all RSS Feeds from given RSS url.`

+`⭐️To retrieve Turkey RSS News Feeds from RSS list.`

 `⭐️To show 3500 user agent from static list.`

 `⭐️To insert randomly selected user agent on http request according to user agents static list`